 • making formal returns to HMRC

-• providing information to the scheme members, and others, about Annual Allowances, Lifetime Allowance usage and other benefits and/or transfers.
+• providing information to the scheme members, and others, about Annual Allowances, lump sum allowance usage and other benefits and/or transfers.

 There is no test or qualification to pass and whilst not setting out a definition of who or what a ‘fit and proper’ person is, HMRC does provide plenty of guidance on factors that would lead them to believe a person or parties are not up to the tasks, which include that the person: